So, you want to be a freelance designer?

 8. Be professional!

-Being on time to meetings, submitting thoughtful, well-considered, feedback, being well-spoken and conscientious — these are what you want your personal brand to be.
+Being on time for meetings, submitting thoughtful, well-considered feedback, and being well-spoken and conscientious are what you want your personal brand to be.

-If you’re expected to make physical appearances, make sure to dress appropriately for the situation, as this is part of your personal brand as well.
+If you’re expected to make physical appearances dress appropriately for the situation, as this is also part of your personal brand.

 Read: